SGKOMBE/Miwok_Language_App/README.md

 ![alt text](https://github.com/SGKOMBE/Miwok_Language_App/blob/master/app/src/Common/Images/Phrases%20Activity.png "Phrases Activity Image")

 ## **Credits**
-I have developed this project as a part of Udacity's Android Basics course with the resources provided by them.I have shared this project so that other students/developers can use it as a reference and source of learning.This project can also be developed for learning any other language apart from Miwok language.Also English can be replaced with any regional language.
+I have developed this project as a part of Udacity's Android Basics course with the resources provided by them.I have **shared** this project so that other students/developers can use it as a **reference** for learning and my **Personal Visibility**.This project can also be developed for learning any other language apart from Miwok language.Also English can be replaced with any regional language.

 ## **Warning**
 The use of this project for **Plagiarism** is not at all entertained.Udacity has clearly mentioned in their policy that **Plagiarism